Phospholipase A1 member A

-It is an enzyme that resides in a class of enzymes called phospholipase that hydrolyze phospholipids into fatty acids.
-There are four classes, separated according to the type of reaction they catalyze.
+Phospholipases are a type of enzyme that break down phospholipids, typically releasing fatty acids or other components.
+They are typically separated into different classes according to the type of phospholipid bond they break.
 In particular, phospholipase A_{1} (PLA_{1}) specifically catalyzes the cleavage at the sn-1 position of phospholipids, forming a fatty acid and a lysophospholipid.

 Phospholipase A_{1} cleaves phospholipid at the sn-1 position forming a lysophospholipid and a fatty acid.

-Function

-PLA_{1}'s are present in numerous species including humans, and have a variety of cellular functions that include regulation and facilitation of the production of lysophospholipid mediators, and acting as digestive enzymes.
-These enzymes are responsible for fast turnover rates of cellular phospholipids.
-In addition to this, the products of the reaction catalyzed by PLA_{1} which are a fatty acid and a lysophospholipid are important in various biological functions such as platelet aggregation and smooth muscle contraction.
-In addition, lysophospholipids can be found as surfactants in food techniques and cosmetics, and can be used in drug delivery.
-Since PLA_{1} is found in many species, it has been found that there are different classes of this one specific enzyme based on the organism being studied.

-Species and tissue distribution

-There are many variations of PLA_{1}, differing slightly between each organism it is present in.
-Most notably, it can be found in mammalian cells such as plasma of rat livers and bovine brains, and can also be found in metazoan parasites, protozoan parasites, and snake venom.

 Substrate specificity

 Optimum pH conditions for PLA_{1} activity on neutral phospholipids is around 7.5, whereas the optimal conditions for PLA_{1} activity on acidic phospholipids is around 4.

 Structure

 The structure of a PLA_{1} is a monomer that contains the following sequence: Gly-X-Ser-X-Gly, where X represents any other amino acid.
 The serine is considered the active site in the enzyme.
 PLA_{1}'s also contain a catalytic triad of Ser-Asp-His, with a variety of cysteine residues needed for disulfide bond formation.
 The cysteine residues are responsible for key structural motifs such as the lid domain and the B9 domain, both of which are lipid binding surface loops.
 These two loops can vary between each PLA_{1}.
 For example, a PLA_{1} enzyme with a long lid domain (22-23 amino acids) and a long B9 domain (18-19 amino acids) constitute an extracellular PLA_{1} exhibiting triacylglycerol hydrolase activity.
 In contrast, a PLA_{1} enzyme that is considered more selective will have a short lid and B9 domain that span 7-12 and 12-13 amino acids, respectively.